sobri909/LocoKit/README.md

 that locations inside buildings are more likely to classified as stationary, thus allowing location data to be more easily clustered into "visits".

-### Tuk-tuk Ride Through Traffic in Built-up City Area
+## Demo App: Tuk-tuk Ride Through Traffic in Built-up City Area

 | Raw Locations | Smoothed (blue) + Stuck (orange) | Smoothed (blue) + Stuck (orange) |
 | ------------- | -------------------------------- | -------------------------------- |